(Post Updated Jan 2019.)

-A recent paper by Gavin Jones et al. "Megafires: an emerging threat to old-forest
+A paper by Gavin Jones et al. "Megafires: an emerging threat to old-forest

 species" claims to describe negative effects of the 2014 King fire on California spotted owl occupancy and space use.
-There have been several previous papers by other authors documenting how severe fire has little or no effect on spotted owl occupancy, and that they forage in high severity patches preferentially.
-Jones et al. (2016) claim their data describe for the first time, a strong negative impact of severe fire on spotted owls.
-The paper has fatal flaws in their analyses that render their results and discussion categorically incorrect.
+There are several papers by other authors documenting how severe fire has little or no effect on spotted owl occupancy, and that they forage in high severity patches preferentially or in proportion to availability (Lee 2018).
+Jones et al. (2016) claim their data describe a strong negative impact of severe fire on spotted owls.
+The paper has fatal flaws in their analyses that render their results and discussion unreliable.

 Science News and Updates From the Field from Wild Nature Institute.

 All Photos on This Blog are Available as Frame-worthy Prints to Thank Our Generous Donors.